hsf-training/analysis-essentials/git/09-pullrequests.md

 At this point, CERN GitLab contains several copies of the same repositories: the main one, and all the forks you have just created.
-Those copies are **remote clones** for now, as they are not in your laptop yet.
+Those copies are **remote clones** for now, as they are not on your laptop yet.

 The main feature of your fork is that you (and by default you only) have **write permissions** to it.
 You cannot directly push to the original repository, but you can write to your fork.

 {% callout "Forks are independent" %}
-When you create a fork, you take a snapshot of the original repository at a given moment in time.
-From that point on, all forks are independent from the original repository, and among one another.
+When you create a fork, you make a snapshot of the original repository at a given moment in time.
+From that point on, the fork is independent from both the original repository and any forks made by other users.
 {% endcallout %}

 ## Clone a remote project and its fork

-Now it's time to open your terminal and clone the remote project into your laptop.
-[As we have seen already](07-gitlab.md) we can use the SSH URL for cloning the project:
+Now it is time to open your terminal and clone the remote project.
+[As we have already seen](07-gitlab.md) we can use the SSH URL for cloning the project:

 ```bash
 $ mkdir test_merge_requests/